UCISA

 UCISA (the Universities and Colleges Information Systems Association, sometimes stylised as ucisa) is a United Kingdom association which represents the whole of higher education, and increasingly further education, in the provision and development of academic, management and administrative information systems.
 It is a charitable company, based at Ruskin College, Oxford, England.
 Its current CEO is Deborah Green, who joined in May 2019 from the University of Hull.

 History

 UCISA was formed on 1 April 1993, by a merger of three bodies: the Inter-University Computing Committee (IUCC), the Polytechnics and Colleges Computer Committee (PCCC), and the Management Information Systems Committee (MISC).
-This merger took place in response to the Further and Higher Education Act of 1992 which effectively removed the binary distinction between universities and polytechnics/colleges, creating a single higher education sector.
+This merger took place in response to the Further and Higher Education Act 1992 which effectively removed the binary distinction between universities and polytechnics/colleges, creating a single higher education sector.

 Description

 UCISA represents almost all the major UK universities and higher education colleges and has a growing membership among further education colleges, other educational institutions and commercial organisations interested in information systems and technology in UK education, providing a network of contacts and a lobbying voice.

 Information systems and technology are increasingly important in further and higher education.
 The UK Government, funding bodies and powerful commercial interests recognise this, each bringing its agenda and initiatives to bear on individual institutions.
 In this evermore complex and demanding climate, UCISA plays an important role as the key membership organisation representing those responsible for delivering information systems and technology services in universities, colleges and related institutions.

 Although mainly for the higher education sector, increasing integration, shared concerns across sectors mean that UCISA membership is appropriate for many other types of educational institution.
 UCISA is also relevant to those with a commercial interest in the education sector, especially through the annual conferences, which provide an opportunity to meet those involved in information systems and technology delivery within universities and colleges.

 UCISA provides a national and international presence for the people who work on information systems and services.
 It helps them to share best practice, maximise cost-effectiveness, develop ideas and inform and support policy making within their institution, nationally and internationally.